musicionary/musicionary/README.md

 ## Technologies
 I'm confident talking about:
-- Backend development using Python or Go
+- Backend development using Python or Rust
 - Financial Data Applications
 - Data Visualiations using D3.js